baliberdin/chupim-web/docs/README.md

 mkdir my-pipeline
 cd my-pipeline

-# Here you need to answer some questions about your new project
+# Here you will need to answer some questions about your new project
 # If you are new on nodejs just press enter key for each questions
 npm init
 npm install -s chupim-web